3.5.1. SCPI server (MATLAB, LabVIEW, or Python)

 Start the SCPI server with the following command:

-The next commands will enable running SCPI service at boot time and disable Nginx service.
+The next commands will enable running SCPI server at boot time and disable Nginx service.

 systemctl disable redpitaya_nginx